GeorgeClensy/GeorgeClensy/README.md

 ### Hi there 👋

-I am IAmGeeCee (Its the first letters of my actuall name)!
-My fav language is C# and i'm learning JavaScript.
-I do programming as a hobby.
-Andorid is obviously better and scone is pronounced scone

-Working on an app called yourpaper so check that out.

-Thx for reading this btw!
-Have a nice day ❤
+~~I am IAmGeeCee!~~ I am Gee Cee...
+I program (as a hobby) with microsoft's dotnet framework, mainly C#.
+I also know html,css,xaml in uwp and am learning javascript.
+I can't decide whether i want to do web development or app development.
+I can also never think of any ideas, hence the one project im working on and sort of not working on at the time of writing this.
+Android is better and scone is pronounced scone.

+Thank you for reading this.
+Byeee 👋